pdir/contao-cypress-testing/README.md

       /all.cy.js              # run all tests, also from the vendor folder /all.vendor.cy.js       # run all vendor tests
       /fixtures
-      /screenshots
+        /i18n       # folder for json language files *DO NOT COMMIT (Generate via tools for every feature/version) /screenshots
       /support
       /videos